jfabello/gc-platform-api-client/docs/classes/conversations-api.md

 - [`patchConversationsMessagingSetting`](#patchconversationsmessagingsetting) - Update a messaging setting
 - [`patchConversationsMessagingSupportedcontentSupportedContentId`](#patchconversationsmessagingsupportedcontentsupportedcontentid) - Update a supported content profile
 - [`patchConversationsSettings`](#patchconversationssettings) - Update Settings
+- [`patchConversationSummaryEngagements`](#patchconversationsummaryengagements) - Update agent's engagement for the summary.
+- [`patchConversationSummaryFeedback`](#patchconversationsummaryfeedback) - Update the feedback for the summary.
 - [`patchConversationUtilizationlabel`](#patchconversationutilizationlabel) - Update the utilization label on a conversation.
 When there is no value provided, the system default label is applied
 - [`postAnalyticsConversationDetailsProperties`](#postanalyticsconversationdetailsproperties) - Index conversation properties
 - [`postAnalyticsConversationsActivityQuery`](#postanalyticsconversationsactivityquery) - Query for conversation activity observations